 - Outdoor essentials

 - Mail-in rebates

-Step 2: Download Apps to Find & Compare Black Friday Deals
+Step 2: Download Apps to Find and Compare Black Friday Deals

 After downloading the right apps, you can save time by comparing prices on the go.
 Here are some of our favorites:

-- ShopSavvy: With ShopSavvy, all you do is scan the barcode on any item.
+ShopSavvy: With ShopSavvy, all you do is scan the barcode on any item.
 The app will instantly compare the price to those offered online and at nearby stores, which gives you peace of mind that you’re getting the best deal on any given product.
-(Available on iTunes and Google Play)

-- Black Friday App: If you don’t want to carry paper ads and coupons from store to store, the Black Friday app allows you to fit them in your pocket.
+Black Friday App: If you don’t want to carry paper ads and coupons from store to store, the Black Friday app allows you to fit them in your pocket.
 The app also includes all relevant sale hours and store information, which come in handy if you need to price match.
-(Available on iTunes and Google Play)

-- Nifti: If you’re wondering if that flat screen TV really is a good deal, Nifti tracks prices based on historical sales data to tell you if the Black Friday price is really worth it.
-(Available on iTunes)
+Nifti: If you’re wondering if that flat screen TV really is a good deal, Nifti tracks prices based on historical sales data to tell you if the Black Friday price is really worth it.

 Pro Tip: Check store policies on price matching before you shop!
 Price matching is one of the best kept money-saving secrets on Black Friday.
 Some retailers match competitor pricing, allowing you to cut down on the number of stores you visit, saving both gas and time.